About eServices for employers

 You need to “request access to locked services” inside EAMS.
 You might already have access to locked services.
 Find out by signing in to your EAMS account.
 On the EAMS home page, hover your cursor over the Request access to locked services link.
 If you already have access, a message will appear to inform you.
-See the instructions for requesting access to locked services (PDF).
+See the instructions for requesting access to locked services (Word).

 - If you already have access to locked services inside EAMS